talsec/Free-RASP-iOS/README.md

 Do you have questions or need detailed information about our project?
 Look no further!
 For comprehensive and up-to-date guides, tutorials, and technical documentation, visit our [GitBook page](https://talsec.gitbook.io/freerasp).
 It serves as your go-to resource, offering everything from basic instructions to advanced tips and tricks to help you get the most out of our project.

-:link: For integrating it on the Cordova platform, be sure to follow all the steps in our [Integration Guide](https://talsec.gitbook.io/freerasp/integration).
+:link: For integrating it on the iOS platform, be sure to follow all the steps in our [Integration Guide](https://talsec.gitbook.io/freerasp/integration).
 This guide provides detailed instructions to help you achieve a smooth and efficient integration.

 Be sure to bookmark it and stay informed! :books: :sparkles:.